 I have a wonderful recipe for cochinita pibil, which is a delicious Mexican recipe of flavorful pulled pork.
 Scoop the pork over warmed tortillas, top it with pickled red onions, and you've found yourself a slice of heaven right there.

-Use them as a garnish for sure, but try them out in your next salad or as a pizza topping.
+Use them as a garnish for sure, but try them out in your next salad or as a pizza topping, on avocado toast, or with shrimp ceviche.

-That’s it, my friends.
-I hope you enjoy my easy pickled red onions recipe.
+That's it, my friends.
+I hope you enjoy my quick pickled red onions recipe.
+Easy recipe, right?
 Let me know if you make it.
-I’d love to hear how it turned out for you.
+I'd love to hear how it turned out for you.
 Keep it spicy!

 Try Some of My Other Popular Recipes